apache/flink/docs/content/docs/dev/table/common.md

 #### Virtual Tables

-A `Table` API object corresponds to a `VIEW` (virtual table) in a SQL terms.
+A `Table` API object corresponds to a `VIEW` (virtual table) in SQL terms.
 It encapsulates a logical query plan.
 It can be created in a catalog as follows:

 {{< tabs "180b1bfe-5749-4b96-a120-e186fd361c8d" >}}